thirumurthis/Learnings/minio/apisix_kind_deployment/minio_blog_notes.md

 ### Deploying Minio

-  The Minio Operator is installed first, then we deploy the template.
+  The Minio Operator is installed first, then we deploy the tenant.
 To configure the Minio with self-signed certificate (Strictly not recommended for production) created by the Certificate manager for more details refer [minio documentation](https://min.io/docs/minio/kubernetes/upstream/operations/cert-manager.html).

   Once the Minio operator is installed, the tenants can be deployed using the charts.
 Before deploying the operator and tenants the namespace and certificates needs to be deployed first.